JadeMin-archives/BetterDiscordPlugins/README.md

 # YTEmbedSuggestion
-removes the suggestion of random unrelated videos that appear when you pause any YouTube embedded video on Discord.
+Removes the suggestion of random unrelated videos that appear when you pause any YouTube embedded video on Discord.